Published: November 2, 2020 | Updated: November 18, 2020 | Posted by: Ricky Publico | Personal Finance

 Remember that your monthly basic salary doesn’t include allowances or other monetary benefits such as the cash equivalent of your unused leaves, overtime pay, premium pay, and night shift differential.

-Yes, you will still receive your 13th month pay (3) as long as you worked for your employer or company for at least a month.
+Yes, resigned or terminated employees will still receive their 13th month pay as long as you worked for your employer or company for at least a month.
 The computation is still the same and the 13th month pay for resigned employees should be given as part of the back pay.

 Unfortunately, they are not eligible, along with freelancers, contractual workers, household helpers, and employees who are paid solely on commission (real estate brokers, etc).
 As stated by Presidential Decree No. 851 Section 3, the 13th month pay law should apply to all types of employers except: